OpenEvalProject/evals/manuscripts/elife-69686/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/019k1pd13 Department of Psychology and Social Work, Mid Sweden University Östersund Sweden
+1. Department of Psychology and Social Work, Mid Sweden University Östersund Sweden ([ROR:019k1pd13](https://ror.org/019k1pd13))
-2. https://ror.org/01apvbh93 Department of Psychology, Uppsala University Uppsala Sweden
+2. Department of Psychology, Uppsala University Uppsala Sweden ([ROR:01apvbh93](https://ror.org/01apvbh93))
-3. https://ror.org/056d84691 Department of Clinical Neuroscience, Karolinska Institutet Stockholm Sweden
+3. Department of Clinical Neuroscience, Karolinska Institutet Stockholm Sweden ([ROR:056d84691](https://ror.org/056d84691))

 † Corresponding author

 ## Abstract

 Understanding the neural basis for individual differences in the skin conductance response (SCR) during discriminative fear conditioning may inform on our understanding of autonomic regulation in fear-related psychopathology.
 Previous region-of-interest (ROI) analyses have implicated the amygdala in regulating conditioned SCR, but whole brain analyses are lacking.
-This study examined correlations between individual differences in SCR during discriminative fear conditioning to social stimuli and neural activity throughout the brain, by using data from a large functional magnetic resonance imaging study of twins ( N = 285 individuals).
+This study examined correlations between individual differences in SCR during discriminative fear conditioning to social stimuli and neural activity throughout the brain, by using data from a large functional magnetic resonance imaging study of twins (N = 285 individuals).
 Results show that conditioned SCR correlates with activity in the dorsal anterior cingulate cortex/anterior midcingulate cortex, anterior insula, bilateral temporoparietal junction, right frontal operculum, bilateral dorsal premotor cortex, right superior parietal lobe, and midbrain.
 A ROI analysis additionally showed a positive correlation between amygdala activity and conditioned SCR in line with previous reports.
 We suggest that the observed whole brain correlates of SCR belong to a large-scale midcingulo-insular network related to salience detection and autonomic-interoceptive processing.
 Altered activity within this network may underlie individual differences in conditioned SCR and autonomic aspects of psychopathology.

 ## Introduction